Volvo XC90 Recharge T8 hybrid costs, insurance, warranty & tax

 The Volvo XC90 Recharge T8 is on the pricey side, but that’s no different to any other premium seven-seat SUV, regardless of whether it’s a plug-in hybrid.
 It does cost a bit more than the petrol and diesel XC90s, but provided you plug in regularly that initial outlay will be offset by lower running costs.

-CO2 emissions of less than 76g/km also mean you won’t have to pay the London Congestion Charge if you travel into the centre of the capital (but only until October 2021, and remember to register your car with Transport for London first).
+CO2 emissions of less than 75g/km for most models also mean you won’t have to pay the London Congestion Charge if you travel into the centre of the capital (but only until October 2021 – and remember to register your car with Transport for London first).

 The XC90's electric driving range is the main reason it's cheap to run.
 If you plug in regularly and do mostly short journeys, you can save a fortune compared to non-electrified alternatives, but of course the petrol engine will be doing some 25-30mpg in normal mixed driving after you've run out of electric power.